Human Trafficking is one of the fastest growing criminal industries in the world.

 Victims of human trafficking include children involved in the sex trade, adults age 18 and over who are coerced or deceived into commercial sex acts and anyone forced into different forms of "labor or services", such as domestic workers held in a home, or farm-workers forced to labor against their will.

 In 2016, Urban Success decided we had a role in ending human trafficking, primarily commercial sex trafficking, child sex trafficking and organ harvesting.
 It has become our passion so we began training with the experts and networking as much as possible.
 Then we started talking with survivors to learn more about how to provide the most effective services and support during and after a human trafficking experience.
-Now we are creating various strategies to locate and assist victims trapped in human trafficking situations.

 Our street outreach workers bring awareness to consumer based businesses such as motels, hotels, bars, clubs, churches, schools, etc as well as law enforcement about local human trafficking.
 We will continue to assist victims in every way possible and grow through our own training.
 If you are interested in learning more or getting involved, contact us today.